grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Increase the evaluation interval of the rule group.
 You can use the rate of missed evaluation to estimate how long the rule group evaluation actually takes.
 - Try splitting up the rule group into multiple rule groups.
 Rule groups are evaluated in parallel, so the same rules may still fit in the same resolution.

+### MimirRulerRemoteEvaluationFailing

+This alert fires when communication between `ruler` and `ruler-query-frontend` is failing to be established.

+The `ruler-query-frontend` component is exclusively used by the `ruler` to evaluate rule expressions when running in remote operational mode.
+If communication between these two components breaks, gaps are expected to appear in the case of recording rules or alerting rules will not fire when they should.

+How to **investigate**:

+- Check the `Mimir / Remote ruler reads` dashboard to see if the issue is caused by failures or high latency
+  - **Failures**
+    - Check the `ruler-query-frontend` logs to find out more details about the error
+  - **High latency**
+    - Check the `Mimir / Remote ruler reads resources` dashboard to see if CPU or Memory usage increased unexpectedly

 ### MimirIngesterHasNotShippedBlocks

 This alert fires when a Mimir ingester is not uploading any block to the long-term storage.
 An ingester is expected to upload a block to the storage every block range period (defaults to 2h) and if a longer time elapse since the last successful upload it means something is not working correctly.